ArctosDB/documentation-wiki/_documentation/parts.markdown

 | Ten vertebrae in a box               | vertebra (lot count = 10)            |
 | A jar of five salamanders of the same species from the same collecting event.                    | whole animal (lot count = 5)     |

 ## Sampled From

 `Specimen_Part.Sampled_From_Obj_Id NUMBER null`

  designates a part derived from another part.
-This is intended to be a subsample supplied to an investigator for destructive analysis. therefore it often applies to parts that are no longer in the collection, but if the subsamples or extracts thereof are returned, these can be tracked.
+This is intended to be a subsample supplied to an investigator for destructive analysis.
+Therefore it often applies to parts that are no longer in the collection, but if the subsamples or extracts thereof are returned, these can be tracked.

-## Part Remark

 ## Remarks